yagyeshsnippetyb/task1-Ai-Ml-/README.md

 # task1-Ai-Ml-
-done in vscode
+done in vscode,
-downloaded all tools at first
-then created new dataset using dictionary but used titanic dataset then performed fnctions chat gpt is used to do the task
+downloaded all tools at first, then created new dataset using dictionary but used titanic dataset, then performed functions, chat gpt is used to do the task.